srazniewski/kb-coverage/README.md

 - Output of executing statement (ii): This program will take input from a file that is specified by the variable "topicname" in the program (suppose that the input file is topicname.csv).
-It will likewise produce an outputfile named topicnmae_out.csv that contains the analysis.
-A sample input file is provided with this submission ("mini_sample-input.csv").
+It will likewise produce an outputfile named topicname_out.csv that contains the analysis.
+A sample input file is provided with this submission ("mini_sample-input.csv") which will thereby produce an output file named "mini_sample-input_out.csv".